soup/clients/v1.1/README.md

 ### Resources
-A resource in the Soup.io API provides additional information for described element.
+A resource in the Soup.io API provides additional information on a described element.
 The URI is `absolute` and must be used to get access.

 #### Error codes for resources